 I look around and in the sea of faces, I recognize two other moms from my daughter’s preschool.
 We’re not close, but our kids have played together on occasion.
 As each teacher presents to us, I take messy notes with a dull crayon that was stashed in the bottom of my purse; all of my regular pens seem to be missing in action.
 I feel off-kilter, unprepared to absorb the information, the weight of this milestone that my daughter is approaching.

 I realize I’ve brought the wrong nap mat.
 It doesn’t match the others, which are red and blue and neatly stacked on a nearby table.
-Suddenly Lily tries to make a break for it and runs back toward the hallway.
-“No, Lily!”
-Julia shrieks and practically tackles her sister to prevent her from escaping.
-I steer the girls toward the back of the classroom, directing them to some books, and I manage to finish sorting our supplies.
+Suddenly my youngest tries to make a break for it and runs back toward the hallway.
+Her sister shrieks and practically tackles her to prevent her from escaping.
+I steer the girls toward the back of the classroom, directing them to some books.

-On Labor Day, the day before school starts, we spend time as a family, lingering over breakfast, letting the kids goof around in the kitchen and indulging Julia’s request to shop for some last-minute new school clothes.
-We spin through Kohl’s, picking out pretty skirts in sparkly pink and purple, a new pair of sneakers for Lily and a belted black and white dress for Julia.
-After everyone tries on their new outfits, we take the girls to the park, then retreat from the humid weather with Frozen and popsicles back at home.
+On Labor Day, the day before school starts, we spend time as a family, lingering over breakfast, letting the kids goof around in the kitchen, and shopping for some last-minute new school clothes.
+After we take the girls to the park, we retreat from the humid weather with Frozen and popsicles back at home.

 The days and months leading up to kindergarten seemed at times to be endless.
 But now we’ve arrived, and now it’s time.
 Tomorrow I will walk my daughter to the bus and give her a hug and kiss.
 I will wave and smile as a piece of my heart floats away on a carefree late summer breeze, ready to find its own place in a new world, yet ever connected to me by the invisible thread of love.